-Headhunter specialising in Product, Design, and Digital Transformation | Executive Search | Global Network | Berlin based
+Headhunter specializing in expert search for Digital Transformation | Global Network | Berlin-based

 Cogs Crunch